4K TV: Everything You Need to Know About 4K

 Amazon Prime Video gives 4K content as part of its video streaming service, which includes original Amazon series such as Homecoming, Mozart in the Jungle, and All or Nothing: Manchester City.

 BT also has a 4K TV channel on BT Sport Ultra HD.
-It features Premier League, FA Cup, Champions League football, and Aviva Premiership rugby.
-You will need one of BT’s Ultra-HD frames to use the service.
+It features Premier League, FA Cup, Champions League, and Aviva Premiership rugby.
+To use the service, you will need one of BT’s Ultra-HD frames.

-Next, there’s the Sky Q service, where you can watch a vast catalog of movies and TV shows streamed in 4K, and most Premier League football matches are streamed in 4K as well.
+Next, there’s the Sky Q service, where you can watch a vast catalog of movies and TV shows streamed in 4K.
+Most Premier League football matches are also streamed in 4K.

 Do all 4K TVs support 4K streaming?